 Not all companies who offer certification courses are created equal.
 As you research, make sure you know what you most want to get out of the training.
 You also need to consider how much you can or want to pay, and whether getting trained in person, or online is best suited for you.

 As we mentioned at the start of the article, we have a recommended training and certification company.
-We have worked with a lot of home staging training companies, and The Staging Studio provides exceptional training that will be a great asset as you start your home staging career.
+We have worked with a lot of home staging training companies, and The Staging Diva provides exceptional training that will be a great asset as you start your home staging career.